Some Testing with BTRFS

 As you can see, BTRFS is slow compared to the rest.
 I’ll admit, I was surprised that the RAM disk wasn’t faster.

 Then there is the issue of management.
 BTRFS has all kinds of cool abilities, but alas, you have to make custom tools.

 So I wrote two shell scripts that run via cron once a day.
 The first one makes snapshots and rotates them, and one that just checked the status and send an email ( via stdout and cron ).

 They are both available in the Github Repository:

 Update 3/5/2014: Due to oddities with SELINUX, I’ve decided to go back to LVM and ext4 for my home directory for the time being.
 Perhaps when I build my next system in a few years I’ll migrate over to BTRFS.

-Update 5/16/2015: The scripts have been moved to the above referenced Gitup repository.
+Update 5/16/2015: The scripts have been moved to the above referenced Github repository.

-Update 2020: XFS on LVM is the way of the future.
+Update 2020: xfs on LVM appears to be the way of the future.